xerc/mac-install-guide/faq/change-ruby-version/index.md

 With chruby auto-switching enabled, you can create a `.ruby-version` file within any project directory.
 Use a text editor to create a `.ruby-version` file and simply specify a version number, for example: `3.0.0` on a single line.
 Changing into the directory will automatically switch Ruby.
 You also can specify a default version of Ruby in your home `~/.ruby-version` file.

-Changing a Ruby version with chruby on the command line (for example `chruby 3.0.0`) makes that version the default for future sessions.
+Changing a Ruby version with chruby on the command line (for example `chRuby 3.1.0`) makes that version the default for future sessions.

 Chruby supports all versions of Ruby, including non-standard Rubies such as JRuby.
 It allows `.ruby-version` to contain sub-strings of the fully qualified Ruby name, for example, `jruby` or `ruby-3.0`.